saccharineboi/CursedGL/README.md

 # Description:

-**CursedGL is an ncurses-based software rasterizer that renders directly to the terminal**
+**CursedGL is an notcurses-based software rasterizer that renders directly to the terminal**

 # Usage: